GriffinCanCode/griffincancode/README.md

 ## Philosophy

 I start projects then don't finish them.
 But I swear to god a lot of these ideas are pretty good.
+I have been vibe coding since that term wasn't a thing yet.
+I have a lot of ideas and get consumed by too many to keep them all to myself.

 ---

 ## Published Packages